 This all leads us back to the looming question of whether or not the specific language and Greek words chosen by the Holy Spirit and John in Revelation 14:11; 19:3; & 20:10 can be in harmony with the final end of the wicked being nothing but ashes without violating the rules of correct Greek word usage.
 If Revelation was to be understandable to its ancient audience, then it must have been intelligible to those who read Greek by using Greek words in the way that Greek readers would understand them.
-On that topic, an important thing to understand about the Greek word αἰών, aion, Strong's word G165, forever, age is that it is used in ancient Greek and in the Bible to describe verbal actions or events which have endless results, but do not themselves consist of an endless process or action.
-Even the stronger doubled up Greek phrases made up of two of G165, like "age of the age", "αίῶνα τοῦ αἰῶνος" used extensively in the Septuagint, and its close plural form cousin like "ages of the ages", "αἰῶνας τῶν αἰώνων" used extensively in the New Testament, are used in contexts which force us to understand them to be describing the endlessness of the results of a process or action and not the endlessness of the process or action itself.
+On that topic, an important thing to understand about the Greek word αἰών, aion, Strong's word G165, forever, age is that it is used in ancient Greek and in the Bible to describe actions or events which have endless results, but do not themselves consist of an endless process or action.
+Even the stronger doubled up Greek phrases made up of two of G165, like "age of the age", "αἰῶνα τοῦ αἰῶνος", used extensively in the Septuagint, and its close plural form cousin like "ages of the ages", "αἰῶνας τῶν αἰώνων", used extensively in the New Testament, are used in contexts which force us to understand them to be describing the endlessness of the results of a process or action and not the endlessness of the process or action itself.
 These phrases are of course the ones that are both most commonly translated as "forever and ever", instead of their literal translations, "age of the age" and "ages of the ages".
-Several uses of the not doubled up word use of $\alpha i \dot{\omega} v$, all by its onesie in singular inflected form, which obviously denote endless results and not endless processes or actions from the New Testament and the Septuagint are below.
-The first two passages from Hebrews and Jude use specialized Greek verb tenses which specifically denote past one and done action, so we have even more confidence that the action being described by $\alpha i \dot{\omega} v$ is not ongoing.
+Several examples of the not doubled up word use of $\alpha i \omega v$, all by its onesie in singular inflected form, from the New Testament and the Septuagint, are below.
+These several examples demonstrate that the not doubled up use of the word $\alpha i \omega v$ can denote endless results and not endless processes or actions.
+The first two passages from Hebrews and Jude use specialized Greek verb tenses which specifically denote past one and done action, so we have even more confidence that the action being described by $\alpha i \omega v$ is not ongoing.
 The action is done.
 The results are ongoing: